Nastia-Tsvietkova/Geometric-Structures/README.md

 Most of the code was written by Jaeyun Bae, Dale Koenig, Anastasiia Tsvietkova.
 Other people have also worked on maintaining/improving the code: Alex Lowen, Mark Bell.
+Uses the spherogram module from SnapPy, as well as the NumPy, SciPy, and SymPy packages.